RAY CRUPI COLLECTION

 The Hughes H-1 was designed for record-setting purposes, but it also had an impact on the design of high-performance aircraft for years to come.
 Some of the outstanding design features of the H-1 were: a close fitting bell-shaped engine cowling to reduce airframe drag and improve engine cooling; gently curving wing fillets between the wing and the fuselage to help stabilize the airflow, reduce drag, and prevent potentially dangerous eddying and tail buffeting; retractable landing gear to reduce drag and increase speed and range (typical of everything or the H-1, the landing gear was so perfectly fitted that the gear fairings and doors are difficult to see without looking closely); all rivets and joints flush with the aircraft's skin and flathead and counter-sunk screws on the plywood wings; ailerons designed to droop 15° when the flaps were fully extended to improve lift along the full length of the wing during landing and take off; the pilot sitting in a smoothly faired and totally enclosed cockpit, which had an adjustable canopy windscreen to permit easy entry and exit from the aircraft.

 The Hughes H-1 racer was a major milestone aircraft on the road to such radial engine-powered WW II fighters as the American Grumman F6F Hellcat and Republic P-47 Thunderbolt, the Japanese Mitsubishi Type 0 ("Zero"), and the German Focke-Wulf Fw 190.
-It demonstrated that properly designed radial-engine aircraft could compete with the lower-drag in-line designs despite having larger frontal areas because of their radial engine installations.
+It demonstrated that properly designed radial-engined aircraft could compete with the lower-drag in-line designs despite having larger frontal areas because of their radial engine installations.

 The H-1 was kept in the Hughes factory at Culver City, California, until it was donated to the Smithsonian Institution in 1975.
 It is now exhibited in the Golden Age of Flight gallery of the National Air and Space Museum.
 A virtually exact flying replica was produced in 2002."